 - Process control monitoring.

-Here at Miller Plastics, we are sometimes called upon to work with customers in the silicon chip industry to design custom solutions to their wet-bench equipment needs.
+Here at Miller Plastic Products, we are sometimes called upon to work with customers in the silicon chip industry to design custom solutions to their wet-bench equipment needs.
 Typically, customers start by asking for a component that they want rebuilt, which can involve replacing complex piping systems, installing new sprayers in sink faucets, and swapping in new heaters, all with full fume evacuation, sliding front doors, windows, and cabinetry for storage of chemicals, among other things.

 We are always ready to work with new customers on designing and building wet-bench components and systems.
 Please contact us for more information on how we can help you with your custom orders.